rean/iofabric/docs/ioFabric-Command-Line-Specification.md

 The root command keyword for the ioFabric product is "iofabric" in all lowercase letters.
 If a user only types "iofabric" they should be presented with the help options displayed as if they typed "iofabric -h" or "iofabric --help" or "iofabric -?" to access the help menu.

+The ioFabric command line should have auto-complete functionality.
+The user should be able to type the start of an ioFabric command and hit [TAB] to use the auto-complete.

 ####Help Menu

 #####Accepted Inputs